Cajun Chicken Fettuccine

 - 1/2 cup spaghetti sauce

 - 2 cups shredded part-skim mozzarella cheese

 - Cook fettuccine according to package directions.
 Meanwhile, in a large skillet, saute onion and peppers in oil until tender.
 Add the chicken, Cajun seasoning and garlic; heat through.
 Transfer to a large bowl.
 Drain fettuccine; add to chicken mixture.
 Stir in Alfredo and spaghetti sauces.

-- Transfer to a greased 13-in. x 9-in. baking dish.
+- Transfer to a greased 13x9-in. baking dish.
 Sprinkle with cheeses.
 Cover and bake at 375° for 15 minutes.
 Uncover; bake 10-15 minutes longer or until golden brown.
-Yield: 8 servings.

 I've made this twice now and we love it.
 It's so easy and totally delicious.
 Thanks for a great recipe!

 Jul 28, 2014

 T. Hanna, I completely agree.
 What's the point in pinning it, if someone just decides to take over with another recipe?!?
 I can't comment on this recipe but here's the link that this page used to take us to. http://comfortablydomestic.com/2011/03/05/cajun-chicken-alfredo/I'm having it for dinner tonight!